Gluten-Free Brioche

 Instead of milk and butter, we opted for plant-based oat milk, which is rich and creamy, and coconut oil.
 This tropical oil is a great substitute to butter in dairy-free bakes as it has a higher amount of saturated fats compared to other vegetable oils.
 These fats give that flaky, "melt in your mouth" effect.

-Making fresh homemade brioche is a lengthy process as it involves long kneading and proving, but the result is worth every minute of work!
-Your bread will taste so much better than store-bought ones, and you'll have complete control over the ingredients.
+Making fresh homemade brioche is a lengthy process involving long kneading and proofing, but the result is worth every minute of work!

 Frequently Asked Questions